tbondois/odoo-ripcord/README.md

 # Ripoo (Ripcord Odoo)

-Ripoo is a PHP7 XML-RPC client for [Odoo][1].
+Ripoo is a PHP7 XML-RPC client handler for [Odoo][1].

-Fork of [robroypt/odoo-client][2], using [darkaonline/ripcord][5], the library used in the [Odoo Web Service API documentation for PHP][6].
+Fork of [robroypt/odoo-client][2], using [darkaonline/ripcord][5], the library used in example in the [Odoo External API documentation for PHP][6].

 ## Supported versions

-This library should work with all versions of Odoo, **at least between 8.0 and 11.0**.
+This library should work with all versions of Odoo, **at least between 8.0 and 11.0**, Community & Enterprise Editions.
 It can be used in all PHP frameworks, like Symfony, Laravel or Magento2.
 If you find any incompatibilities, please create an issue or submit a pull request.

 ## Installation